Beginners are always welcome, please contact us through our email address to ensure the club can accommodate your visit.

 - Take your time and be patient in your choice of rifle and scope and don’t think that because it costs a lot it must be good

 - Don’t expect to be a budding world champion…take your time perfecting your technique

 - Rifle – Just about any air rifle can be used for Field Target/Hunter field target with a power level of sub 12ftlbs. the main calibre is .177

 - Scope – There are a wide variety of scopes available and at varying prices, so your finances play a big part here, as well as the advice.

 - Pellets – The only way to determine which pellet is best is to shoot a variety of pellets through your airgun and see which one shoots the best for you.

 The sitting position is the most popular as it provides a stable platform however you can lie prone.
-Ther will be some targets which will have designated positions such as standing or kneeling and these are more challenging.
+There will be some targets that will have designated positions such as standing or kneeling and these are more challenging.
 There is no substitute for practice in perfecting your positions and technique.

 OK, so there you have the basics.
 All that is required now is for you to come to one of our shoots and try it for yourself.

 PLEASE NOTE – In Northern Ireland airguns and CO2 guns having a discharge kinetic energy in excess of one (1) Joule (0.737 ft lbs) require to be held on a Firearm Certificate.

 Please see the link for further details on firearms the law